ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/PH4-mini/README.md

  - SERIAL1 -> UART2 (Telem1)
  - SERIAL2 -> UART3 (Telem2)
  - SERIAL3 -> UART1 (GPS)
+ - SERIAL5 -> UART6 (RCIN port)
  - SERIAL6 -> UART7 (debug)

 The Telem1 and Telem2 ports have RTS/CTS pins, the other UARTs do not have RTS/CTS.

+The RCIN port can be used as RX or TX as a general UART using the SERIAL5_OPTIONS bits to swap pins.
+It is not used for RC input (the PPM pin is used for RC input)

 The UART7 connector is inside the case and labelled as debug, but is available as a general purpose UART with ArduPilot.

 ## RC Input

-RC input is configured on the port marked RC IN.
-This connector supports all RC protocols.
-Two cables are available for this port.
-To use software binding of Spektrum satellite receivers you need to use the Spektrum satellite cable.
+RC input is configured on the port marked PPM.
+This connector supports all RC protocols (including SBUS, DSM, ST24, SRXL and PPM).
+The RCIN port is not used for RC input.

 ## PWM Output

-The Pixhawk4-Mini supports up to 8 PWM outputs.
-All 8 outputs support all normal PWM output formats.
-Only the first 6 outputs support DShot.
+The Pixhawk4-Mini supports up to 11 PWM outputs.
+All 11 outputs support all normal PWM output formats.
+All outputs except numbers 7 and 8 support DShot.

+The first 8 outputs are labelled "MAIN OUT" on the case.
+The next 3 outputs are labelled CAP1 to CAP3 on the case.
+The CAP4 pin cannot be used as a PWM output.

+In order to use outputs 9, 10 and 11 you need to change BRD_PWM_COUNT to 11.

-The 8 auxillary PWM outputs are in 3 groups:
+The 11 PWM outputs are in 4 groups:

  - PWM 1, 2, 3 and 4 in group1
  - PWM 5 and 6 in group2
  - PWM 7 and 8 in group3
+ - PWM 9, 10 and 11 in group4

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need